alephcloud/hs-configuration-tools/README.md

       this case.
 It's unlike that such an instance is needed elsewhere.
 If this is an issue for you, please let me know.
 In that case we can define a new type for optional configuration values.

+The function `maybeOption` is provided for defining command line parser for `Maybe` record values.

 Package and Build Information
 =============================